 The vineyard of Chateau Bel-Air-Ouy is planted to 70% Merlot, 20% Cabernet Franc, 5% Cabernet Sauvignon and 5% Malbec.
 The terroir is clay and limestone soils, similar to what you would find at many of the better St. Emilion estates.

-However, in this portion of Saint Emilion, the micro-climate is slightly cooler, and you find more clay in the soils.
+However, in this portion of Saint Emilion the micro-climate is slightly cooler.
+And you find more clay in the soils as well.
 The vines are on average 30 years of age.
 Most of the vineyard was planted in 1981.
 So today, the vine age is quite respectable.

 Chateau Bel-Air Ouy is vinified in oak vats.
 Malolactic fermentation takes place in French oak barrels.
-The wine is aged for an average of 18 months in a combination of new and used, French oak barrels before bottling.
+The wine is aged for an average of 18 months in 100% new, French oak barrels before bottling.

 When to Drink Chateau Bel-Air Ouy, Anticipated Maturity, Decanting Time